Input widgets

 NOTE

-In the case of Number and Text input widgets, triggers will fire on users clicking [Enter].
+In the case of Number and Text input widgets, triggers will fire when users click Enter.

 Further Reading